Idris became one of the largest soft drinks manufacturers in Britain. Idris “Fiery” ginger beer continued to be sold until 2019.

-Thomas Howell Williams (1842 – 1925) was born at Vallen, Pembrokeshire, the son of a Welsh-speaking Baptist farmer.
-He was apprenticed to an Ebbw Vale chemist from the age of twelve.
+Thomas Howell Williams (1842 – 1925) was born at Vallen, Pembrokeshire, the son of a Baptist farmer.
+His first language was Welsh, and he did not learn to speak English until he was eight years old.

-Williams emigrated to London in 1863, and went to work for a well-known firm of chemists.
-Soon, he entered into business for himself, with a chemist shop on Seven Sisters Road.
-There, he introduced soft drinks under the Idris brand, named for a Welsh mountain.
+Williams entered into business for himself with a chemist shop on Seven Sisters Road from 1870.
+It was there that he first introduced soft drinks under the Idris brand, named after a Welsh mountain.

 Manufacturing chemists of the era often produced soft drinks, which were purported to have medical benefits.
 Ginger ale, Coca-Cola and Dr Pepper were all created by chemists.

-The soft drinks arm was successful, and Williams divested his chemists business and established Idris & Co, soft drink manufacturers, on Pratt Street, Camden Town from 1875.
+The soft drinks arm was successful, and Williams divested his chemists business and established Idris & Co, soft drink manufacturers, on Pratt Street, Camden Town, from 1875.
+Lemonade, ginger ale and soda water were the principal products.

 Idris & Co was incorporated with a nominal capital of £100,000 in 1892.
-The company was one of the largest soft drinks manufacturers in the world.
+The company was one of the largest soft drinks manufacturers in the world, and operated the largest soft drinks factory in England.

 Williams added Idris to his surname by deed poll in 1893.

-Idris & Co employed two automated carbonated soft drink filling machines, which were designed by T H W Idris himself.
+Idris & Co employed two automated carbonated soft drink filling machines, which were designed by Thomas Idris himself.

 Idris & Co had a share capital of £216,000 by 1900.
-Depots were located at Teddington, Watford, Reigate, Folkstone, Portsmouth and Bournemouth.
 The company employed almost 1,000 people, including nearly 200 at the Camden Town factory.
-That year, five million bottles of carbonated soft drinks were sold, as well as millions of non-carbonated drinks.
+Five million bottles of carbonated soft drinks were sold, as well as millions of non-carbonated drinks.
+There were depots at Teddington, Watford, Reigate, Folkestone, Portsmouth and Bournemouth.
 That year, an additional factory was opened at Canterbury.

-Motorised distribution was introduced from 1901.
-Horse-driven carts had previously limited road distribution to within a 17 mile radius.
+Horse-driven carts limited distribution to within a 17 mile radius.
+Motorised transportation was introduced from 1901.

-Politically, T H W Idris was a radical and a progressive.
+Politically, Thomas Idris was a radical and a progressive.
 He invited representatives of the Social Democratic Federation and the National Democratic League to inspect his wages bill in 1902.
 They declared that Idris & Co paid the highest wages in the industry, that retired workers received pensions and that the profit-sharing scheme had distributed thousands of pounds to staff.

-IT H W Idris served as the Mayor of St Pancras in 1904-5.
-He was the Liberal Member of Parliament for Flintshire from 1906 to 1910.
+Thomas Idris was appointed Mayor of St Pancras in 1904-5.
+He served as the Liberal Member of Parliament for Flintshire from 1906 to 1910.

-120 women and girls at the Camden Town factory went on strike in 1911 in protest at the dismissal of an employee.
+120 women and girls at the Camden Town factory came out on strike in protest at the dismissal of an employee in 1911.
 The strikers agreed to an independent review of the case by the Board of Trade.
 The review cleared Idris & Co of any wrongdoing.

 Idris & Co was distributing soft drinks within a 50 mile radius of its Camden Town factory by 1912.
 Depots were situated at Watford, Teddington, Enfield and Southend.
 The company had over one million bottles.
 The company had 21 lorries by 1914.